ryanrestine/HackTheBox_WriteUps/linux_machines/busqueda_notes.md

 Nice!
 Looks like we've discovered another credential: yuiu1hoiu4i5ho1uh

-We can use this to succesfully log into the gitea site as the administrator:
+We can use this to successfully log into the gitea site as the administrator:

 ![busqueda_login.png](../assets/busqueda_assets/busqueda_login.png)